 Testosterone, often described as the primary male hormone, is an important part of men’s health, including cardiovascular wellness.
 Sadly, according to recent research, various factors such as aging and increase exposure to environmental toxins have resulted in a significant decrease in average testosterone values among men.
-This has contributed to a greater occurrence of testosterone deficiency and subsequent increase in cardiovascular disease.
+This has contributed to a greater occurrence of testosterone deficiency and a subsequent increase in cardiovascular disease.
 To best combat this issue we must become better acquainted with the function of testosterone, how it influences heart health, and learn how men can safely improve their testosterone values.

-For even more information on the importance of testosterone, watch this video from Dr. Wayne Wightman:
+For even more information on the importance of testosterone, watch this video from Dr. Wayne Wightman.

 Heart disease is one of the greatest threats to men in the United States.
 Studies show that men are consistently more at risk of developing and dying from cardiovascular disease than women.
 In 2017, heart disease was the leading cause of death among men killing nearly 348,000.
-This accounts for nearly one quarter of all male deaths that year!
+This accounts for nearly one-quarter of all male deaths that year!

 Researchers believe that gender-specific sex hormones, like testosterone, are a major determining factor regarding the greater occurrence of heart disease in men.
 One study, focusing on the development of atherosclerosis, or hardening of the arteries, found that the lower a man’s testosterone values were the greater their chance for atherosclerosis.
 Conversely, higher levels of testosterone were associated with reduced risk of atherosclerosis and heart issues.
 Research such as this strongly suggests that testosterone values have significant influence over male cardiovascular health.